Eva Grimaldi

-Eva Grimaldi (born Milva Perinoni, 7 September 1961) is an Italian actress and model.
+Eva Grimaldi (born Milva Perinoni; 7 September 1961) is an Italian actress and model.

 Biography

-Born in Nogarole Rocca, Grimaldi debuted as a nude model in Playmen and as a soubrette in the Antonio Ricci's TV-show Drive In.
-She made her film debut in Federico Fellini's Intervista, and starred in Giuliano Carnimeo's cult horror film Ratman and Marina Ripa Di Meana's Cattive ragazze.
+Born in Nogarole Rocca, Italy, Grimaldi debuted as a nude model in Playmen and as a soubrette in the Antonio Ricci's TV-show Drive In.
+She made her film debut in Federico Fellini's Intervista, and starred in Giuliano Carnimeo's cult horror film Ratman and Marina Ripa di Meana's Cattive ragazze.
 From then, she appeared in numerous films and TV-series, including works by Mario Monicelli, Dino Risi, Damiano Damiani, Claude Chabrol, Jean-Marie Poiré and John Irvin.
 She was also very active on stage, working mainly with Pier Francesco Pingitore.

 Personal life

-In 2020 she revealed that her relationship with the actor Gabriel Garko was created at the table.
+In 2020, she revealed that her relationship with actor Gabriel Garko had been invented by the production company as a publicity stunt.

-She married in 2019 politician and activist Imma Battaglia.
+She married, in 2019, politician and activist Imma Battaglia.